Friday, 26 November 2021

 Railway tracks.

-Cambell Johnstone, London, 1872.
+Campbell Johnstone, London, 1872.
 Contractors.

 Clock.

 Big lush green trees add to the beauty of the railway station and the serenity of the surroundings.
+Planted around 1880.

-A passenger waiting for his train.
+A passenger, waiting for his train.

 At the platform.